 People with cancer may try complementary or alternative therapies to try to help with nutritional problems.
 Some of these are very safe, work well and can be used in combination with standard treatments.
-For example, taking ginger or practicing relaxation techniques such as visualisation and hypnotherapy or acupuncture can help control nausea, particularly when used in combination with antisickness drugs.
-You can read more about other ways to control sickness in the feeling and being sick section.
-You might also want to look at the section on complementary and alternative therapies.
+For example, taking ginger or practicing relaxation techniques such as visualisation and hypnotherapy.
+Or acupuncture can help control nausea, particularly when used in combination with antisickness drugs.

 But some unproven alternative diets may not be safe and may actually make things worse.
 Some alternative therapists may claim to be able to cure your cancer or its symptoms with their treatments, even if conventional medical treatments have not been successful.
 Reputable therapists won't make these claims.

 Like most people who work in cancer care, we know that people can find complementary therapies helpful.
 These are therapies that can be used alongside conventional medical treatment.
 Many people benefit from these by having a bit of 'me' time and improving their sense of wellbeing and ability to cope with their situation.

 But we don't recommend alternative therapies in place of conventional medical therapy because there is little (if any) scientific or medical evidence to back up the claims that are made.
 If you have cancer, using these unproven methods instead of conventional medical treatment can make you very ill.
 Talk to your own specialist about any alternative or complementary therapies that you want to try.